Food for Special Medical Purposes (FSMP)

 Korea MFDS Publishes Draft Amendment To Standards And Specifications For Food Additives (Notice 2026-084)

-South Korea's MFDS proposed a draft amendment to food additive standards on February 13, 2026, aimed at relaxing usage restrictions for nutrient fortifiers and sulphites while aligning phosphate classifications with international standards.
-This shift toward regulatory liberalization and international harmonization provides greater flexibility for product formulation in health functional foods and medical nutrition, though new safety-driven usage limits for polyol sweeteners may require label or recipe adjustments.
+South Korea proposed a draft amendment in February 2026 to liberalize food additive standards for nutrient fortifiers and sulphites while aligning phosphate classifications with international norms.
+This shift offers greater formulation flexibility for health and medical foods but introduces new safety-driven usage limits for polyol sweeteners that may necessitate recipe or labeling updates.

 EFSA Rapid Risk Assessment Derives ARfD for Cereulide in Infants

-EFSA has established a new acute reference dose (ARfD) for cereulide in infants, setting a strict safety threshold for this toxin in infant and follow-on formulae.
-Manufacturers should prepare for harmonized EU-wide risk management decisions and potential new concentration limits to ensure compliance with these updated safety benchmarks.
+EFSA has established a new acute reference dose for cereulide in infants, setting strict safety thresholds for infant and follow-on formulae.
+Manufacturers should anticipate harmonized EU-wide risk management and potential new concentration limits to ensure compliance with these updated safety benchmarks.

 Mexico Draft Standard PROY-NOM-072-SSA1-2025 On Labelling of Medicines and Herbal Remedies

 Mexico has proposed updated mandatory labeling requirements for medicines and herbal remedies, introducing stricter rules for warnings, QR code integration, and Braille accessibility.
-Pharmaceutical and healthcare companies must prepare for revised packaging standards and digital leaflet requirements to ensure continued market access and compliance with COFEPRIS sanitary regulations.
+Companies must prepare for significant packaging revisions and digital leaflet adoption to maintain compliance with COFEPRIS sanitary regulations and ensure market access.

 Mexico Draft PROY-NOM-249-SSA1-2025: Requirements for Sterile Compounding and Preparation Facilities

-Mexico has proposed updated sanitary and quality requirements for facilities preparing sterile nutritional and medicinal admixtures, with consultations closing in March 2026.
-Healthcare operators and compounding centers must prepare for stricter infrastructure and quality management standards aligned with international ISO and WHO guidelines.
+Mexico has proposed updated sanitary and quality standards for facilities preparing sterile nutritional and medicinal admixtures, with consultations closing in March 2026.
+Healthcare operators must align infrastructure and quality management systems with international cleanroom and pharmaceutical standards to ensure product integrity and patient safety.

 EU Amends Food Additives Regulation for Gums, Pectins and Starch Sodium Octenyl Succinate